-What causes lymphedema?
+What causes it?

-One of the causes of lymphedema is surgery to remove lymph nodes, usually during cancer treatment.
-Medicines such as tamoxifen (Nolvadex), radiation therapy, and injury to the lymph nodes can also cause lymphedema.
+One cause of lymphedema is surgery to remove lymph nodes, usually during cancer treatment.
+Medicines such as tamoxifen (Nolvadex), radiation therapy, and injury to the lymph nodes can also cause it.
 This type is called secondary lymphedema.

-Primary lymphedema can be present at birth or develop during puberty or adulthood.
-The cause of primary lymphedema is not known.
+Lymphedema can be present at birth or develop during puberty or adulthood.
+This type is called primary lymphedema.
+The cause isn't known.

 What are the symptoms?

-How is it treated?
+How is lymphedema treated?

 - Protect the area below the surgery from injury, even many years after surgery.

-- Use an electric shaver for underarms.
+- Use an electric shaver for your underarms.

 - Bathe your feet daily in lukewarm, not hot, water.
-Use a mild soap, preferably one that has moisturizers, or use a moisturizer separately.
+Use a mild soap, preferably one that has moisturizers.
+Or use a moisturizer separately.

-- Ask your doctor how to handle any cuts, scratches, insect bites, or other injuries that may occur.
+Use sunscreen and insect repellent when outdoors.
+Ask your doctor how to handle any cuts, scratches, insect bites, or other injuries.